ksoze84/sokore/README.md

 ```

 This is a simple, classic-behavior custom hook that:
-* Creates an instance using the class; instance and state is not stored/shared.
+* Creates an instance of your kore class; this instance and its state is not stored/shared.
 * **This hook does not work alongside useSoKore nor getSoKore, because these store the instance.**
 * More performant than these other hooks.
 * But have the same advantages:
   * Work with classes.
-  * Merge state option.
+  * Option to merge the state instead of replace it.
   * Your own setState ( _setState() wrapper ).
   * instanceCreated and instanceDeleted optional methods (in this case are equivalent to mount/unmount the component).